How to Answer “Tell Me About Yourself” in an Interview (with Sample Answers)

 Tell Me About Yourself Interview Question and Answer Example pdf Download

 Don’t ramble on, but make sure relevant information is presented.
-Remember, this is your first impression, which often makes a significant impact on how the rest of your interview will go.
+Remember, this is your first impression, which often significantly impacts how the rest of your interview will go.

 Best of luck!